Conditional diffusion models for downscaling and bias correction of Earth system model precipitation: Introduction

-As noted above, the low spatial resolution of ESM fields prevents local risk and impact assessment, which necessitates the additional use of downscaling methods.
+As noted above, the low spatial resolution of ESM fields prevents local risk and impact assessment, necessitating the additional use of downscaling methods.
 In line with the climate literature, we refer to increasing the spatial resolution as downscaling throughout our manuscript, although we are aware that, especially in the machine learning literature, the term upsampling is more prevalent.
 We use the term downscaling only when we want to increase the information content in an image as well as the number of pixels.
 When we refer to upsampling (downsampling), we only mean an increase (decrease) in the number of pixels.
-Statistical downscaling aims to learn a transformation from the low resolution ESM fields to high resolution observations.
-Recent developments lean towards using machine learning methods for this task \cite{rampal2022high, hobeichi2023using}.
-The potential for machine learning based downscaling methods was shown already in \cite{vandal2017deepsd}.
-The work presented a downscaling approach built on purely convolutional networks.
-More recent work \cite{wan2024debias} introduced a framework for downscaling and bias correction, combining a diffusion model for downscaling and a model based on optimal transport for bias correction \cite{cuturi2013sinkhorn}.
-Optimal transport learns a map between two data distributions in an unsupervised setting.
-The downside of their framework is its computational expense.
-The effectiveness also has not been demonstrated on real observational and ESM fields yet.
+Statistical downscaling aims to learn a transformation from the low-resolution ESM fields to high-resolution observations.
+Recent developments lean towards using machine learning methods for this task \cite{rampal2022high, hobeichi2023using, rampal2024downscaling}.
+The potential for machine learning-based downscaling methods was already shown in \cite{vandal2017deepsd, van2023deep, doury2023regional, doury2024suitability, rampal2025reliable}.

+Recently, Hess et al. \cite{hess2025fast} used an unconditional consistency model (CM) for downscaling 3° $\times$ 3.75° precipitation data to 0.75°$\times$ 0.9375°.
+Our work addresses the more challenging task of downscaling from 1°$\times$ 1.25° to 0.25°$\times$ 0.25° resolution, a scale essential for regional impact assessments.
+We show that the consistency model applied to our higher resolution setting with limited amounts of training data struggles to approximate the distribution, highlighting an advantage of our conditional training approach.
+The analysis is further extended to out-of-distribution scenarios, particularly those involving extreme precipitation and future emission projections.